Putin says Russian military not building long-term in Syria

 Associated Press

-MOSCOW (AP) - Russia has no plans to pull its military out of Syria but isn't building permanent facilities there, President Vladimir Putin said Thursday in his annual marathon call-in show.
+MOSCOW (AP) - Russian troops will remain in Syria as long as Moscow thinks it's necessary, but Russia isn't building permanent facilities in the only Middle East country where it has a military foothold, President Vladimir Putin said Thursday in his annual marathon call-in show.

 The troops "will stay there for as long as it is to Russia's advantage, and to fulfill our international responsibilities," the Russian leader said during his annual televised call-in show.
 But, he added, "we are not building long-term installations there and if necessary can withdraw our servicemen quite quickly without any material losses."

-Syria is Russia's only military foothold in the Middle East, using leased facilities for ships at Tartus and for an air base in Hemeimeem.
 Putin didn't elaborate under what circumstances Russia could leave or on Moscow's broader strategy for Syria.
+Russia uses leased facilities for ships at Tartus and for an air base in Hemeimeem.

-In nearly 4½ hours of the call-in show, Putin addressed a wide range of questions, largely domestic concerns such as road conditions, health care and village schools.
+In the nearly 4 ½-hour elaborately produced show, Putin addressed a wide range of questions, largely domestic concerns such as road conditions, health care and village schools.

 On international questions, he said he believes other countries wrongly regard Russia as a threat and that mistaken concept can end if they see that the economic sanctions the West has put on Russia don't serve their interests.